AmirAhanchian/Porject-1-Group-15/README.txt

 Q3. what source of electricity generation do wealthier countries use

 Q4.
-GDP vs immigration

-Q5.
 CO2 emission vs urbanization

+Q back burner for later in the project: GDP vs immigration

 Visualization: